2 Strategies That Beat The S&P 500 While Quality And Value Underperformed

 #3: Quality Has Underperformed The S&P 500 As A Whole

 Who wouldn't prefer to invest in high-quality companies rather than low-quality companies?
 As a factor, financial "quality" is generally defined as stocks that are more profitable (higher return on equity or return on capital ratios), with more of those profits coming as cash (not accruals), and relatively low levels of debt.
 Over the past decade, the "quality factor" has outperformed in 11 of 14 countries' MSCI benchmarks.
-Since its launch in 2005, the S&P 500 Quality ETF (SPHQ), holding the 100 S&P 500 components with the highest S&P quality scores, has significantly underperformed SPY:
+Since its launch in 2005, the Invesco S&P 500 Quality ETF (SPHQ), holding the 100 S&P 500 components with the highest S&P quality scores, has significantly underperformed SPY:

 This underperformance didn't seem to stop SPHQ's assets from growing more than 10-fold from 2010-2016, but AUM seems to have remained flat since: